 - Remove dough from the mixer and knead, on a floured surface, into a tight ball.
 Then place the dough ball into a greased bowl and let rise until the dough doubles in size (this should take about 1 hour)

-- When the dough has doubled in size, punch down, then knead into a smooth ball, then divide into 13 equal pieces to make 12 buns (reserving one of the pieces for the dough crosses)
+- When the dough has doubled in size, punch down, then knead into a smooth ball.
+Divide the dough into 13 pieces.
+Use 12 pieces to form the buns and reserve 1 piece to create the dough crosses.

 - Knead each of the 12 pieces into a small ball/bun/roll.
 Then roll out the reserved dough into thin strips.
 Use strips to form crosses on top of the buns (see instructions and images above)